RyanSPando/itunes_song_guessing_game/README.md

 # iTunes Song Guessing Game

-In this project you will use the iTunes lookup api get a song url and then play the song for the user.
+In this project you will use the iTunes lookup api to get a song url and then play the song for the user.
 The user should guess the song title, artist name or album.

 ### Details